xavicorral/PuntMultimediaApp/README.md

 Issues have been disabled on this repo.
 If you do find an issue or have a question, consider posting it on the [Ionic Forum](https://forum.ionicframework.com/).
 If there is truly an error, follow our guidelines for [submitting an issue](https://ionicframework.com/submit-issue/) to the main Ionic repository.
 # PuntMultimediaApp

+Repo with all resources for the Ionic demo course at Punt Multimedia